astronomer/airflow-guides/guides/scheduling-in-airflow.md

 To get the most out of this guide, you should have knowledge of:

-- What Airflow is and when to use it.
+- Basic Airflow concepts.
 See [Introduction to Apache Airflow](https://www.astronomer.io/guides/intro-to-airflow).
-- Parameters of Airflow DAGs.
+- Configuring Airflow DAGs.
 See [Introduction to Airflow DAGs](https://www.astronomer.io/guides/dags/).
 - Date and time modules in Python3.
 See the [Python documentation on the `datetime` package](https://docs.python.org/3/library/datetime.html).

 ## Scheduling concepts

 There are a couple of terms and parameters in Airflow that are important to understand related to scheduling.

-### Terms

 - **Data Interval**: The data interval is a property of each DAG run that represents the period of data that each task should operate on.
 For example, for a DAG scheduled hourly each data interval will begin at the top of the hour (minute 0) and end at the close of the hour (minute 59).
 The DAG run is typically executed at the *end* of the data interval, depending on whether your DAG's schedule has "gaps" in it.
 - **Logical Date**: The logical date of a DAG run is the same as the *start* of the data interval.
 It does not represent when the DAG will actually be executed.
 Prior to Airflow 2.2, this was referred to as the execution date.